Your Costs at Runnels School

 All schools dependent on tuition for their financial basis are very restrictive on the subject of cancellation of contracts and refunds of payments.
 Policies could not be otherwise and still permit sound planning and fiscal stability.
 Parents should read these policies carefully before signing the Enrollment Agreement.
 They may be found in full on the reverse side of the Enrollment Agreement and are summarized below.
 The dates included in those policies are not arbitrarily selected but reflect rather the realities of the mutual selection process that parents and nonpublic schools undergo each year.

-As stated earlier, the Enrollment, Resource, and Technology Tuition are never refundable.
+As stated earlier, the enrollment, resource, high school advancement and technology tuition are never refundable.
 General Tuition, however, may be partially refundable -- or completely nonrefundable -- depending on (a) the timing of the request for cancellation/refund, (b) the reason for the request, and (c) payment plan specified in the enrollment agreement.
 When refunds are due, they will be issued within four months of the termination of the contract.